Make a complaint

-Feedback on service received: what happens next?
+Complaints on service received: what happens next?

 We know that things go wrong and, wherever possible, we would like the chance to work with you first to put things right.
-We take all feedback about our services seriously.
+We take all complaints about our services seriously.
 We’ll do our best to deal with your issue promptly and fairly.

 To report a problem, please phone our Customer Care Line first on 0300 123 3456 (option 1 for repairs or option 2 for all other matters) to discuss the problem.